earthly/website/blog/_posts/2021-02-11-mitmproxy.md

   - Tutorials
 toc: true
 author: Adam
-excerpt: "Learn how to use mitmproxy to capture and inspect HTTP and HTTPS traffic on your machine, including requests made by Docker containers.
-This tutorial provides step-by-step instructions for installing and configuring mitmproxy on macOS, Windows, and Linux, as well as adding the necessary certificates to trust the proxy.
-With mitmproxy, you can easily debug and analyze network traffic, making it a valuable tool for developers and system administrators."
+excerpt: Learn how to use mitmproxy, a command-line tool that acts as an HTTP and HTTPS proxy, to capture and modify network traffic.
+This tutorial provides step-by-step instructions for installing and using mitmproxy on macOS, Linux, and Windows, as well as capturing traffic from Docker containers.
 internal-links:
    - mitmproxy
    - proxy